Starting a New York landscaping business can be both profitable and challenging.

 - Cost: The fee for an applicator license is about $450, plus testing fees.

-If you only work under the direct supervision of a certified applicator, you can register as a Technician instead, which requires fewer exams.
+If you only work under the direct supervision of a certified applicator, you can register as a Technician instead, which requires fewer exams under landscaping license New York requirements.

 3. Nursery Dealer or Nurseryman License

-If your landscaping business includes selling, distributing, or growing plants, sod, or nursery stock, you must obtain a license through the New York State Department of Agriculture and Markets.
+If your landscaping business includes selling, distributing, or growing plants, sod, or nursery stock, you must obtain a license through the New York State Department of Agriculture and Markets for landscaping NYC.

 Here is the form of Application for registration and certification as a Nursery Dealer